 Austin, who goes by “Narber” to anyone who knows him well, is a native of Altoona and was born and bred a Cyclone.
 Both of his parents and his stepmother attended Iowa State.
 He currently works as a supervisor for Stoney Creek Hotel & Conference Center in Johnston.
 In his free time, he enjoys running and trying new craft beers.

 When Narber isn’t immersed in college hoops, he is hopelessly rooting on the Minnesota Vikings or fending off bandwagon accusations for being a lifelong Boston Red Sox and Miami Heat fan.
-He and his younger brother, Ethan, were once kicked out of Fenway Park for signing their names on the Green Monster.Most Recent Article: Narber: Final Four preview/predictions.
+He and his younger brother, Ethan, were once kicked out of Fenway Park for signing their names on the Green Monster.Most Recent Article: Narber: Your week one college football viewer's guide.

 Jared just began his first year as an intern at Cyclone Fanatic.